– by George Dyke….

 We are 4 for 4 in 2013 with our Citroën Autoclub Canada driving events.
 Our Fall outing to Creemore and Guelph was the perfect conclusion to a stellar year.
 Perfect weather, lovely scenery, fantastic roads and virtually no traffic.

 We gathered at the McDonalds at Jane St. and Major MacKenzie Dr. just east of HWY 400.
-Starting participants included Larry Lewis, Steve Loria, Jim Sciberas, Jeff Teerlinck and his neighbour Martin, Roland Voegele, Angus MacDougald and his brother, Kay MacInnes, Nebo Djurdjevic, Gord Linkletter and Fanny Gragor, and Seitse Elsinga and my amazingly spry 92-year-old mom (Ruth Dyke).
-Quite a feat considering people came farm as far away as Beamsville, Waterloo, and Verona (near Kingston).
-We even had a surprise participants John and his mom Mary-Anne arrive in their VW Passat.
+Starting participants included Larry Lewis, Steve Loria, Jim Sciberas, Jeff Teerlinck and his neighbour Martin, Roland Voegele, Angus MacDougald and his brother, Kay MacInnes, Nebo Djurdjevic, Gord Linkletter and Fanny Gragor, and Sietse Elsinga and my amazingly spry 92-year-old mom (Ruth Dyke).
+Quite a feat considering people came from as far away as Beamsville, Waterloo, and Verona (near Kingston).
+We even had surprise participants John and his mom Mary-Anne arrive in their VW Passat.
 Mary-Anne and her husband used to own a DS in the 70’s and the idea of tagging along on a Citroën event sounded most appealing!

 We headed north through the rolling hills of the King City area and west over toward Tottenham then through Hockley Valley before heading northwest to more rolling terrain in the Mono Hills area.
 We drove some lovely winding roads, particularly near Terra Nova and coming into Creemore through Dunedin.